ImperialCollegeLondon/SWMManywhere/README.md

 SWMManywhere is a tool to synthesise urban drainage network models (UDMs) using publicly available data such as street network, DEM, and building footprints, across the globe.
-It also provides tools for generating SWMM input files and performing simulations for the syhthesised UDMs.
+It also provides tools for generating SWMM input files and performing simulations for the synthesised UDMs.

 ## Features